FAQs about the graduate program

 Absolutely.
 We encourage students to contact the professors with whom they want to work.

 I am a little overwhelmed with trying to find a graduate program.
 What is the best way to start?

 Perhaps the most important thing that you should do is review the specific professors in the department to see if any of their work matches your interests and might be a good fit for your own study and work.

 Do you accept foreign students into the program?

-Yes, approximately 5-10% of our students are foreign born.
+Yes, as many as 25% of our students are foreign born.
 They are generally supported through grants they have earned (such as Fulbright fellowships) and teaching assistantships.